h2oai/tutorials/Driverless AI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

 2\.
 Save  the new file as `false_discovery_rate.py`

 3\.
 Copy and paste the code above into your .py file.
-Your text editor should look similar to the page below:

 The python code for **Extending the Scorer Base Class** is a follows: